-The Roll-N-Write game has blown up in popularity in the last few years.
+The definitive ranked list of the best roll-n-write games.
+The options for this category have blown up in popularity in the last few years.
 It refers to a genre of game where you get a scoresheet, something happens each turn and then you have to make a decision by marking something off on that sheet.
 The genre began back in 1956 with the Dice Game Yahzee.
 Games vary dramatically in theme and in gameplay, but this central mechanic is felt across the board.
 This is the list of the 10 Best Roll-N-Write Games.

 FOR MORE: What is a Roll and Write Game | 10 Best Deck Building Board Games | 10 Best Worker Placement Games | 20 Best Board Games of 2019